 In order to reduce the mental load and ‘free up’ our mental capacity to attend to more important tasks, challenges and problems, the ‘conscious brain’ likes to direct tasks that can be automated to the ‘sub-conscious’ part of the brain – where habits are formed.
-A new habit formed today allows you to do more of what you want in the future as they allow our conscious brains to become more focused and think creatively.
+A new habit formed today allows you to do more of what you want in the future and increase your motivation.
+It allows our conscious brains to become more focused and think creatively.

 In ‘Atomic Habits‘ (2018), James Clear found all habits proceed through a 4 step pattern which our brain runs through in the same order.
 Every.
 Single.
 Time.

 This 4 step pattern is a ‘habit loop’, which is an endless cycle that runs every moment you are alive and only takes a split second to complete.
 It is continually scanning the environment, predicting what will happen next, trying out different responses, and learning from the results.
 We don’t even realize we are doing it.

 A Cue triggers the brain to interpret and initiate a behavior.

 Cravings are the motivational force behind every habit.
 Without some level of motivation or desire – without craving a change – we have no reason to act.
 What you crave is not the habit itself but causes a change in your internal ‘state’.
 Cravings differ from person to person.
 For example, you do not crave a cigarette, you crave the feeling of relief it provides.
 It isn’t brushing your teeth that you crave, it is about having a clean mouth.
 It isn’t about wanting to turn on the TV, rather it is about Craving to be entertained.

 However, we are not all motivated by the same cues, either.
 Most cues are meaningless until they are interpreted through our thoughts, feelings, and emotions.
 These interpretations provide us with ‘meaning’, which in turn changes the Cue into a craving.